cPanel on Ubuntu? Now possible.

 cPanel has already announced that the control panel will support the new AlmaLinux operating system, which we at VPSBG also offer as a choice for your VPS or VDS server.

 But what about other Linux distributions such as Ubuntu?
 Well, for those who are a fan of the distribution - you’re in luck! cPanel has officially announced that it will now fully support Ubuntu LTS (20.04)!

-REMEMBER: cPanel version 98 for Ubuntu is in the experimental stage.
-IT IS NOT RECOMMENDED to be used in a production environment.
+REMEMBER: When this article was initially written (2020), cPanel version 98 for Ubuntu was in the experimental stage.
+IT WAS NOT RECOMMENDED to be used in a production environment.

 What is Ubuntu LTS?

 LTS (Long Term Support) means that this operating system’s version will be supported for a minimum of five years.
-A new LTS version is released every two years with lots of security patches to each version.
-To put it in other words, Ubuntu LTS is stable and secure.
+A new LTS version is released every two years with a number of security patches being implemented in each version.
+Simply put, Ubuntu LTS is stable and secure.
 Ubuntu 20.04 LTS will be supported until April 2025.

 How to install cPanel on Ubuntu 20.04 LTS

-First of all, you will need to make a cpupdate.conf file to change the cPanel version installed.
-Now, to install the latest version of the software, you need to make sure your /etc/cpupdate.conf looks like this:
+Firstly, you will need to make a cpupdate.conf file to change the installed cPanel version.
+Now, in order to install the latest version of the software you need to make sure your /etc/cpupdate.conf looks like this: